rexthompson/axwx/doc/DesignSpecification.md

 Use the data scraped previously from Weather Underground (WU) listing the unique station identification.
 From these data, we created a script to obtain the latitude and longitude from these weather stations.
 The script runs as follows:

 - Load the data into python using a `pandas'` DataFrame.
+- for each StationID
-- We used the urllib3 package to make each URL request.
+    - Use `urllib3` package to make each API request using StationID
-- The beautiful soup package was used to parse the XML document that was returned from each URL call.
+    - Use `Beautiful Soup` to parse the XML document for lat, long and elevation
-- Any missing data was filled in with NA's.
+    - Any missing data was filled in with NA's
+- Save the file and move on bigger things

 #### WU Personal Weather Station Observation Data Retrieval